 Granular authorization: Instead of allowing functional accounts such as “root” or “sysdba” to login, you need to have proactive, enforceable authorization rules that mandate the use of individual and auditable user accounts.
 Using access controls, any switch to a privileged functional account for specific job functions or tasks will be tied to the named user.
 The authorization rules should be configurable and central policy automatically applied based on who is making the access request, where that request is being made from, which server they are wanting to access, how they want to access the server (e.g. Secure Shell ) and when they are making that request.

-Centralized management of adaptive, granular authorization rules that can be enforced throughout the security domain means that controlled switching to a privileged function will not require privileged password sharing.
+Centralized management of adaptive, granular access control that can be enforced throughout the security domain means that controlled switching to a privileged function will not require privileged password sharing.
 In fact, in normal support related functions (with policy-driven access management), 90% of privileged operations can be controlled with a combination of escalating authentication challenges.
 Depending on the access policy and where they are on the network, the staff member may be again challenged with their own password or other authentication mechanisms such as tokens, Kerberos tickets, etc.

 Secure communications that are mandated by the access rules: It is not sufficient to provide users with the option to use a secure connection rather than clear-text telnet.
 You must be able to enforce its usage where needed.
 As well, it is not sufficient to delegate the task to establish encrypted connections to individual users (e.g. letting them maintain user and host public SSH keys as they find suitable).
 In reality, delegating the task introduces a new authentication authority which in turn subverts centralized management and enforcement of access rules.
 Look for a solution that enables you to define the service level required for a particular access request including the ability to authenticate and authorize SSH at the sub-service level.